hash-dev/websocketeval/README.md

 ## Usage

-* Clone the project or download the .zip-archive
-* Change into the root-directory
+* Change into the project's root-directory

-* Install the necessary dependencies via npm:
+* Install the necessary application dependencies via npm:

 ```
-npm install
+$ npm install
 ```

 ## Prototypes

-### Prototype-One
+### WS-Videostream - Prototype 1

+Video-Stream Server over WebSockets - video is being played on the client side via the MediaSource-Plugin provided by the browser - **the Firefox-API has been used**.

+### Metadata Serverpush - Prototype 2

-Arbitrary Data Serverpush - a simple ws-server: random text data is being pushed to the client.
+A simple ws-server: random text data is being pushed to the client.

 #### Testcase 1